 Garnishment of Social Security benefits or pensions for consumer debt is not allowed under federal law.
 Garnishment may be allowed for child support.
-Under Ohio law, 3121.03, in no case shall the sum of the amount to be withheld and any fee withheld by the payor as a charge for its services exceed the maximum amount permitted under section 303(b) of the "Consumer Credit Protection Act," 1673.
+Under Ohio law, O.R.C. § 3121.03, in no case shall the sum of the amount to be withheld and any fee withheld by the payor as a charge for its services exceed the maximum amount permitted under section 303(b) of the "Consumer Credit Protection Act," 1673.

 Under federal law, the garnishment applies to 25% of the debtor's net take home pay, (i.e., gross pay less statutorily mandated deductions).
 Garnishment can occur only after the person being garnished has received a 10-day's notice.

-However, under Ohio law, you also may contact a budget and debt counseling service described in division (D) of section 2716.03 of the Revised Code for the purpose of entering into an agreement for debt scheduling.
-There may not be enough time to set up an agreement for debt scheduling in order to avoid a garnishment of your wages based upon this demand for payment, but entering into an agreement for debt scheduling might protect you from future garnishments of your wages.
+However, under Ohio law, you also may contact a budget and debt counseling service described in division (D) of O.R.C. § 2716.03 for the purpose of entering into an agreement for debt scheduling.
+There may not be enough time to set up an agreement for debt scheduling to avoid a garnishment of your wages based upon this demand for payment, but entering into an agreement for debt scheduling might protect you from future garnishments of your wages.
 Under an agreement for debt scheduling, you will have to regularly pay a portion of your income to the service until the debts subject to the agreement are paid off.
 This portion of your income will be paid by the service to your creditors who are owed debts subject to the agreement.
 This can be to your advantage because these creditors cannot garnish your wages while you make your payments to the service on time.